 - juice of the 2 lemons 100 mls so you may need 3 lemons

-Preheat your oven to 170°C/325 F/Gas Mark 3 and zest your 2 lemons.
-Put all the ingredients into a large mixing bowl or free standing mixer.
+Preheat your oven to 170°C/325 F/Gas Mark 3 and zest 2 lemons.
+Put 170 grams of plain flour, caster sugar and butter, 3 tbsp sunflower oil, 2 tsp baking powder, your grated lemon zest and 3 beaten eggs into a large mixing bowl or free standing mixer.
 Mix gently at first until the mixture won't fly over the edge of the bowl.
 Turn up the mixer and then beat until pale.
 I use the beater attachment not my whisk on my mixer.
 It will be a soft dropping consistency.

 Using a spatula put the mixture into the lined loaf tin and bake for about 40 minutes or until an inserted skewer comes out of the cake clean.
 It will depend on the type of tin used and the reliability of your oven temp.